Llisha-Bleu/2020_Election_Results/README.md

 # 2020_US_Presidential_Election_Results
-Predicting the US 2020 Presidential election results
+Predicting the US 2020 Presidential election results.
+Data to predict how a person is going to vote

+Predictors required:
+Gender
+age
+Education
+Income
+race
+Urban/Rural

+State

+Voting prefference:
+Democrat
+Republican

+Suggested Model:
+A decision Tree/random forest
+K-Nearest neighbors
+support vector machine
+Logistic regression
+Neural network

+Pick a person at random (gender/age/rural= how they will vote)

+Census data???

+1000 record value for

 ## Purpose
 The purpose of this analysis is to provide insight on whether